nntrr/OrganiserGUI/README.md

 ## Here I have design and develop a simple personal organiser system in Python for recording and maintaining of modules in my University of Greenwich.

-### I have aim to produced this system to be well-designed👍 , robust, useful and made sure that the GUI design is clean, and simple to navigate😎 .
-This system i made operates smoothly withoutsluggishness or crashes and does not require any instructions or a manual to use.
+### I have aimed to produces this system to be well-designed👍 , robust, useful.
+Also, made sure that the GUI design is clean, and simple to navigate😎 .
+This system I made operates smoothly withoutsluggishness or crashes and does not require any instructions or a manual to use.

 #### I have maintained a list of available modules in a table called modules, which includes :